BOOST: Bootstrapping Strategy-Driven Reasoning Programs for Program-Guided Fact-Checking: BOOST

-In the first iteration, few-shot demonstrations are generated using an initial batch of claims and the updated prompt $P_1$, forming the demonstration set $S_1$.
-In subsequent iterations $i$, \textit{BOOST} bootstraps $N$ candidate claim sets\footnote{By default, we empirically set $N$ to be 3.}, generating corresponding demonstration sets $S_{i,1}, \dots, S_{i,N}$.
-Bootstrapping multiple candidates allows a broader exploration, reducing bias from individual claim selections and increasing the robustness of selected demonstrations.
-Each set is then combined with an updated prompt $P'$ and evaluated on all annotated data using an F1-score metric ($Score$).
-The highest-scoring set is selected as few-shot demonstrations for further refinement.
+At each iteration $i$, BOOST bootstraps $N$ candidate claim sets, each with $k$ claims, and generates the corresponding demonstration sets $S_{i,1}, \dots, S_{i,N}$.
+Bootstrapping multiple candidates enables broader exploration, reduces bias from individual claim selection, and increases the robustness of the resulting demonstrations.
+Each candidate set is then paired with the updated guidelines $G'$ and evaluated using an F1-score metric ($\mathrm{Score}$) on a held-out validation set.
+The highest-scoring set is selected as the few-shot demonstration set for further refinement.

-This iterative selection over multiple mini-batches helps identify the most representative demonstration set~\citep{agarwal2024promptwizard}, enabling a data-centric and strategy-driven transition from zero-shot to few-shot learning while maintaining data efficiency and interpretability.
-An example of the generated demonstration can be found in the Appendix~\ref{appendix:synthesized_example}.
+This iterative selection over multiple mini-batches helps identify the most representative demonstration set~\citep{agarwal2024promptwizard}, enabling a data-centric and guideline-driven transition from zero-shot to few-shot learning while maintaining data efficiency and interpretability.
+An example of the generated demonstration can be found in the Appendix.